egonzalezt/Cpp-Learning/Functions/return/README.md

 vals[3] = 70.8
 vals[4] = 50

+## Advices

 When returning a reference, be careful that the object being referred to does not go out of scope.
 So it is not legal to return a reference to local var.
 But you can always return a reference on a static variable.

 int& func() {
    int q;